Was it really so bad selling Rovers?

 However, in another prime example of cost cutting, the selector linkage was a cheaper type with no counterweight fitted so the car did not have the same slick shifting qualities of other Rover cars.
 The audio unit was of the same quality as an aftermarket system with fiddly buttons that the older buyer struggled to use – this is neatly illustrated in the picture above.

 From a marketing point of view, MGR did very little to advertise the car and, as a consequence, we sold them in penny numbers with many owners of the 25 looking to downsize deciding to keep them or trade in for another one or, in many cases, buy elsewhere.
-At this time, we gained a new Dealer Principle who treated the older customers with contempt, I was once asked why a mature couple had bought a rival maker’s car in preference to the CityRover.
-I told him it was because they felt the car was cheap and not befitting the Rover badge only for him to respond: ‘why should they care when the car will still be in warranty after they are buried?”
+At this time, we gained a new Dealer Principal who treated the older customers with contempt and, on one occasion, asked me why a mature couple had bought a rival maker’s car in preference to the CityRover.
+I told him it was because they felt the car was cheap and not befitting the Rover badge only for him to respond: ‘Why should they care when the car will still be in warranty after they are buried?”
 Amazing, but true… Needless to say he didn’t last long at our dealership.

 The new 75-based ZT 260 showed the true spirit of the development guys at Longbridge as the car was developed for very little cost – the cost of buying in the engine, gearbox and unique rear differential did, though, contribute to the car’s relatively high asking price.
 MGR also offered the car in ZT-T and traditional 75 form too, using the V8 heritage to some effect as the last Rover V8-powered car was in 1986 in the form of the legendary SD1.